metomi/rose/sphinx/tutorial/rose/furthertopics/upgrading-macro-development.rst

    paddling_twigs=1

 This creates an app config that configures our simple boat (a dugout canoe).
-It references a meta-flag (for which metadata is unlikely to already exist), made up of a category (``make-boat``) at a particular version (``0.1``).
+It references a meta flag (for which metadata is unlikely to already exist), made up of a category (``make-boat``) at a particular version (``0.1``).
 The meta flag is used by Rose to locate a configuration metadata directory.